Parenting Plans: General Info

 The child's present life with a parent has been shown to be physically or emotionally harmful.

-The court may make minor changes more easily.
-Example: a court can make minor changes to the amount of time or certain days the child spends with either parent if the court finds it is in the child's best interests.
+The judge may make minor changes more easily.
+Example: a judge can make minor changes to the amount of time or certain days the child spends with either parent if the judge finds it is in the child's best interests.

 If you cannot afford to hire a lawyer, you can ask to change your Parenting Plan on your own.
-Our packet called Filing a Petition to Modify/Adjust a Parenting Plan or Custody Decreehas forms and instructions.
-You can get it and other helpful information online at the Washington LawHelp website: www.washingtonlawhelp.org.
+Our packet called Filing a Petition to Change Your Parenting Plan, Residential Schedule, or Custody Order has forms and instructions.
+You can get it and other helpful information online at www.washingtonlawhelp.org.

-You may also get the court forms on the web at http://www.courts.wa.gov/forms/ or ask your courthouse facilitator, if your county has one.
-(Courthouse facilitators help people with no lawyer find and file the right forms in child custody and divorce matters.)
+You may also get the court forms at http://www.courts.wa.gov/forms/ or ask the family law facilitator, if your county has one.
+(Facilitators help people with no lawyer find and file the right forms in child custody and divorce matters.)
 Or ask the Superior Court Clerk for the forms.
 If you do not have Internet access or a courthouse, ask that forms be mailed to you from CLEAR.
 Call 1-888-201-1014.

-All parenting plans entered by a court on or after June 8, 2000 must state what will happen if you or the other parent wants to move (relocate) with the child.
-The parent who wants to move the child must give the other parent written notice before a move.
+All parenting plans entered on or after June 8, 2000 must state what will happen if you or the other parent wants to move (relocate) with the child.
+The parent who wants to move the child must give the other parent written notice before moving.
 The notice gives the other parent a chance to

-*For more information on moving with your child, ask for the Questions and Answers about Washington's Relocation Law and Child Custody Modification publications from CLEAR.
+*For more information on moving with your child, ask for the Questions and Answers about Washington's Relocation Law and Changing a Parenting Plan/Child Custody Order publications from CLEAR.
 Call 1-888-201-1014.
-Or download them at www.washingtonlawhelp.org.
+Or read them at www.washingtonlawhelp.org.
 If you are the primary custodian and you are planning to move, you must know and understand the relocation laws and follow the requirements before moving.

-Maybe not.
-Washington may not have the ability (jurisdiction) to enter a Parenting Plan if:
+It depends.
+Washington may not have the authority (jurisdiction) to enter a Parenting Plan if:

 Your child lives in a different state